-What Is The Alienation Clause (Or Due-On-Sale Clause)?
+What Is The Alienation Clause (Or Due-On-Sale Clause) In Real Estate?

-Real estate is a whirlwind of terms and phrases.
-You may be researching what your future mortgage will involve for your next home or property.
-One factor that could indicate whether this mortgage is right for you is the existence of a due-on-sale clause, also known as an alienation clause.
+If you’re researching what your mortgage will involve for your next home or property, one factor that could indicate whether a mortgage is right for you is the existence of a due-on-sale clause, also known as an alienation clause.

-However, it’s not enough to be familiar.
-Most lenders include an alienation clause in their mortgage contracts to protect their interests before you can hand off the title of your home to someone else.
-Here are the main points you should know about the alienation clause, when it applies and when it doesn’t.
+Most lenders include an alienation clause in their mortgage contracts to protect their interests in the event that you hand off the title of your home to someone else.
+Here are the main points you should know about the alienation clause, including what it is, how it works, when it applies and when it doesn’t.

 What Is An Alienation Clause?

 An alienation clause, also known as a due-on-sale clause, is a real estate agreement that requires a borrower to pay the remainder of their mortgage loan balance off immediately during the sale or transfer of a property title and before a new buyer can take ownership.
 It goes into effect regardless of whether the transfer is voluntary or not.
 This clause is standard in most mortgage agreements today.